 - Stay in a group and follow your children.
 You can leave a safe distance behind while still supervise.
 And its fun when we parents compete for who can yell at our kids the loudest.

-And drivers, be wary of trick-or-treaters even before it gets dark, drive slowly and pay attention!
-Let’s make this Halloween a safe one!!
+- And drivers, be wary of trick-or-treaters even before it gets dark.
+Drive slowly and pay attention!
+Let’s have a Happy and Safe one!!!

 Daliah Wachs, MD, FAAFP is a nationally syndicated radio personality on GCN Network and Board Certified Family Physician